*This Article May Contain Affiliate Links* See our Affiliate Disclosure for more Info

 Whether that’s true for you is for you to decide but I think giving peppermint tea a try without sugar it’s certainly something that everyone should do at least once just to see if that type of flavor profile is something they would be interested in drinking again.

 I would hesitate to add sugar to any of the White teas.
-White teas tend to have less oxidation that their green tea and black tea counterparts and in turn have a more delicate flavor profile that can easily be overwhelmed by adding sugar.
+White teas tend to have less oxidation than their green tea and black tea counterparts and in turn, have a more delicate flavor profile that can easily be overwhelmed by adding sugar.

 #6 Lavender Tea

-The reason I chose Lavender is that the floral notes and the earthy bass are a little bit more subdued than something like a rose tea.
+I find that Art Of Teas 6 pm Tea is one of the best blends of this lovely herbal tea.
+The reason I chose Lavender is that the floral notes and the earthy bass are a little bit more subdued than something like rose tea.
 Which is incredibly potent with its overwhelming floral flavor.